dparksports/aruco-arkit-opencv/README.md

 ## Comming Soon

-Native Unity Plugin demo coming soon.
+Native Unity Plugin demo may be in order, if given a paid offer to work on it.